Main illustration: Chrissy Curtin

 But shipping code doesn’t mean that you’re making any significant product improvements.
 Similarly you can make undeniable improvements to parts of your product and get no response or appreciation for it.
-It all comes to down to type of improvements you’re making.
+It all comes down to the type of improvements you’re making.

 What is product improvement?

 Product improvement is the process of making meaningful product changes that result in new customers or increased benefits realized by existing customers.
-The two most popular ways to make product improvements are to add new features or improve existing ones.
+The two most popular ways to make product improvements are to add new product features or improve existing ones.

 Adding new features

 New features are risky.
 You have to be very confident they will be valued.

-New features expand the scope of the product, often making a big marketing splash, getting a version bump, and resulting in some press releases.
+New features expand the scope of the existing product, often making a big marketing splash, getting a version bump, and resulting in some press releases.
 Often the fanfare attracts new customers and new use cases for the product.
 Typically, new features are the only improvements that outsiders (i.e. non-customers) will ever hear about.